cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/SHAREPOINT_INTEGRATION_PLAN.md

 ```

 **Failure Criteria:**
-- CONFIDENTIAL/SECRET using Microsoft-managed keys
+- Standard/Standard using Microsoft-managed keys
-- SECRET not using HSM-backed keys
+- Standard not using HSM-backed keys
 - Key rotation not configured

 ### Production Validation Checklist